-Corona discharge generators are much more sophisticated than UV and have the capability to generate much higher levels of ozone.
-Ozone is produced (see diagram above) by passing a stream of dry air or oxygen through a high voltage field called a corona discharge, where oxygen (O2) in the stream is converted to ozone (O3).
-Ozone is generated at the point of application.
+Corona discharge generators are much more sophisticated than UV and can generate much higher levels of ozone.
+Ozone passes a stream of dry air or oxygen through a high voltage field called a corona discharge, where oxygen in the stream converts to ozone.
+Ozone generates at the point of application.

-UV ozone generators, use a light source that generates a narrow-band of ultraviolet light.
+UV ozone generators use a light source that generates a narrow band of ultraviolet light.
 Standard UV ozone generators are less expensive and produce ozone with a concentration of about 0.5% or lower.
-UV also requires the air (oxygen) to be exposed to the UV source for a longer amount of time, and any gas that is not exposed to the UV source will not be treated.
-This makes UV generators impractical for use in situations that deal with rapidly moving air or water streams.
+UV also requires the air (oxygen) to be exposed to the UV source for a more extended amount of time.
+UV generators are less effective for use in situations that deal with rapidly moving air or water streams.

 A properly designed and installed ozone system will not expose anyone to irritating ozone concentrations at low levels.
 However, ozone, like any other potent oxidizing agent, can be harmful if not handled properly.